jacquev6/Gabby/RoadMap.md

 > Il manque un champ numéro d'exercice, indispensable pour nous.
 Il faudrait réduire le champ page en longueur et mettre à côté un champ numéro d'exercice.
 Attention certains exercices sont indiqués non pas par un numéro mais par un nom (par exemple Défi Langue).
 Il faut donc pouvoir mettre Defi Langue dans le champ du numéro de l'exercice.

+### Attach exercises to a project

+Instead of a textbook.

+### Add a view for a project

+> Centraliser les exercices d'un manuel.
+Avec mise en valeur des exos pas extraits.

+## 20240404

+### Add users and profiles

+"Users" belong to "organisations".
+All users can list all their organisation's projects and none from other organisations.
+"Viewers" can with a few selected projects.
+"Editors" can edit a few selected projects.
+"Admins" can edit all projects and grant viewer and editor role to some users.

+### Keep a history of who does what

 ## Later

+### Ensure concurrent use is safe

+How can Gabby help coordinating several people working on the same textbook?
+Locks?
+Merging?
+Conflict resolution?
+Simple flags saying "[Name] is working on this page"?
+Continuous save and update in other's view?

+### Ensure safety of DB

+Extracted exercises are copyrighted material.
+We should ensure their safety.

 ### Keep formatting